-(7) If the Labour Court, while hearing any application under this section, is satisfied that such application is malicious or vexatious, the Court may impose a fine on the applicant of an amount not exceeding taka 200 (two hundred) and direct to pay the same to the employer or the person responsible for the payment of wages.
+(7) If the Labour Court, while hearing any application under this section, is satisfied that such application is malicious or vexatious, the Court may impose a fine

-133. Court fees for application under section 132.-(1) For any application under section 132, the applicant shall not be liable to pay any court fees other than the fees payable for service of summons.
+133. Court fees for application under section 132.- (1) For any application under section 132, the applicant shall not be liable to pay any court fees other than the fees payable for service of summons.